abidlabs/abidlabs.github.io/_posts/2019-02-09-Improv-Interview.md

 **Mrs. Madson**: “Wassup-bee” (Wasabi) [*we both laugh*] .

-**Abubakar**: Awesome, thank you for the advice, **Mrs. Madson**.
+**Abubakar**: Awesome, thank you for the advice, Mrs. Madson.
 I’d like to ask you now about specific challenges that I run into in TAPS 103, to ask for your suggestions for how to improve my improv skills.

 One of the challenges I struggle with is getting stuck in a static scene, where it just seems the scene isn’t progressing.
 Like this morning, I started a scene with my partner where I was hammering on a piece of wood.
 My partner came in and pretended to be my son, and I was building him a treehouse.
 I responded by telling him to hand me a piece of wood and a mallet, and I continued hammering.
 And the scene didn’t really go anywhere from there.
 What should I do in these kind of situations?